 Inflation in the Philippines eased to 1.5 percent in November 2025, down from 1.7 percent in October, according to the Philippine Statistics Authority (PSA).

-The November inflation rate is slower than the 2.5% recorded in November 2024 and falls within the Bangko Sentral ng Pilipinas' (BSP) forecast range.
+The November inflation rate falls within the Bangko Sentral ng Pilipinas' (BSP) forecast range of 1.1 to 1.9 percent.

-The average inflation rate from January to November stands at 1.6 percent, below the BSP's target range of 2 to 4 percent.
+The year-to-date average inflation is 1.6 percent, undershooting the BSP's target range of 2 to 4 percent for the ninth straight month.

 Topics in this story